software-mansion/starknet-jvm/androiddemo/README.md

         }
     }
     ```
-2. To use all demo functionalities, ou will need a Starknet account (its address and private key) with some funds on it.
+To use all demo functionalities, your Starknet account should have some funds on it.